elileinkram/_feedstack_web/README.md

 If [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) returns a number that is less than or equal to zero, the post will not enter the feed at all.

-If you write your own [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function be sure it follows the same structure as the one shown [here](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
+If you write your own [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function make sure it follows the same structure as the one shown [here](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).

 # Examples